Tom Broadbridge

 Thomas Frederick Broadbridge (born 1943) is a British-Australian film producer.

 Early life

-He grew up in Grantham in England.
+Broadbridge grew up in Grantham in England.
 He attended the Boys' Central School.
 His parents lived Grantham, and his sister Betty Allen lived on Manor Drive in Great Gonerby.

 Career

-He moved from Lincolnshire to run a pub in Gibraltar, then moved to Australia in 1973.
+He moved from Lincolnshire to build and an English style pub, The Angry Friar, in Gibraltar, then moved to Australia in 1973.